Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 The hell-fire is very much real and is something that wrongdoers will have to suffer in, in the hereafter.
 Many of the verses regarding Jahannam were revealed during the early days of Prophethood in Makkah.
 They were meant to give out a warning to the disbelievers, that their days of opposing Allah were coming to an end.

 For Muslims, fearing and loving Allah are two sides of the same coin.
 Muslims must be aware of the punishments of the hell-fire.
-“Say to those who disbelieve, ‘You will be overcome and gathered together to Hell, and wretched is the resting place.’”
-(Quran 3:12).
+Allah says in Surah aal-Imran to proclaim to the disbelievers that they will be gathered together in the hell-fire in a wretched resting place.
 At the same time, they should not excessively focus on the hell-fire.
 Focusing too much on the reality of the hell-fire can make a Muslim forget Allah’s mercy.

 However, we must always remember that Allah is the Ultimate Being, capable of forgiving any sins, besides shirk.
 Hence, we must continually repent for any evil deeds we have committed and strive to do good.
 Allah is the Most Forgiving and the Most Merciful.
 Nothing is beyond Him.
 If we sincerely repent and change ourselves, there is every chance that Allah will forgive our sins and save us from the Hell-fire.